 - Dates - Use pitted Medjool dates for a sweeter cream or Deglet Noor dates for a less sweet.
 Or substitute with prunes.

-📝 Tips for Making Berry Crisp
+📝 How to Make Making Berry Crisp

-These additional tips will help you get the best results from this recipe.
+The complete recipe with exact amounts is below.
+These extra tips will help you get the best results.

-Berry Crisp Recipe
+Mixed Berry Crisp Recipe

 Ingredients